 Analytics & Optimization (2010-2013)

-During 2010-2013, I was the head of the AI department (the Analytics & Optimization group) at IBM Research – Tokyo.
-The first thing I did is to define strategic research agenda, to which all team members are supposed to contribute :
+During 2010-2013, I served as the head of the AI department (the Analytics & Optimization group) at IBM Research – Tokyo.
+The first task I undertook was to establish a strategic research agenda that all team members were expected to contribute to:

 - Analysis of stochastic interacting systems